-As a composer Goodin has written dozens of pieces for mandolin orchestra that have been performed and recorded by mandolin orchestras in Europe, Australia, Japan and the United States.
+As a composer, Goodin has written dozens of pieces that have been comissioned, performed and sometimes recorded by mandolin orchestras in Europe, Australia, Japan, Canada, and the United States.
 Joachim-Trekel- Musikverlag has published four of these mandolin orchestra pieces, The Louisville Suite (1995), Heavens on Earth (2006), Antonina (2015) and The North Georgia Hills (2016).
-His contra dance band, Contratopia, has recorded over 40 of his tunes on their four CDs: Hands Four, Ballroom Echoes, Smitten and Riff City.
-Additionally, he has released a duo CD with fiddler Erik Sessions, Notes from the Farm (2012), and two solo CDs, Mandolin Tunes (2011) and Deer Tracks for Solo Mandolin (2013).
-Mel Bay Publications has published three books by Goodin; Telemann for Mandolin (2010), 12 Divertimentos for Solo Mandolin by James Oswald (2016), Playford for Mandolin (2017) a fourth book, Telemann for Two Mandolins, is nearing completion.
-He has self-published collections of original music including the Contratopia Tunebook (with Erik Sessions, 2001), 31 Waltzes (2009), Midwestern Mandolin Duos (2010), Postcards From the Crater (2016) and May Frost (2018).
-His music has also appeared in Don Julin's Mandolin for Dummies, August Watters' book Exploring Classical Mandolin and volume 3 of the Portland Collection.
-Goodin has lived in Decorah, Iowa since 1994 where he is now an emeritus associate professor affiliated with Luther College.
+Goodin's contradance band, Contratopia, has recorded over 40 of his tunes on their four CDs: Hands Four, Ballroom Echoes, Smitten and Riff City.
+Additionally, he has released a duo CD with fiddler Erik Sessions, Notes from the Farm (2012), and three solo CDs, Mandolin Tunes (2011), Deer Tracks for Solo Mandolin (2013) and Mandolin Tunes 2 (2018).
+Mel Bay Publications has published several books by Goodin; Telemann for Mandolin (2010), 12 Divertimentos for Solo Mandolin by James Oswald (2016), Playford for Mandolin (2017), Airs for the Seasons by James Oswald (2018), and Telemann for Two Mandolins (2019).
+He has self-published collections of original music including the Contratopia Tunebook (with Erik Sessions, 2001), 31 Waltzes (2009), Midwestern Mandolin Duos (2010), Postcards from the Crater (2016) and May Frost (2018).
+His music has appeared in Don Julin's Mandolin for Dummies, August Watters' book Exploring Classical Mandolin and volume 3 of The Portland Collection.
+In Addition, Goodin maintains the mandotopia.com and the So Many Tunes blog.